henry-thiongi/phase-4-serializing-associations/README.md

 - To customize the JSON returned for a resource, create a **serializer** for that resource and list the desired attributes.
-- The serializer is used **implicitly** by Rails based on naming conventions; to override this, custom serializers can be passed **explicitly**.
+- The serializer is used **implicitly** by Rails based on naming conventions; to override this, custom serializers can be **explicitly** passed in the controller.
 - AMS enables the use of the `belongs_to` and `has_many` macros in serializers to render associated data; these macros should be used sparingly.
 - By default, AMS will only nest associations one level deep in the serialized JSON.
-To override this, the `include` option can be used.
+To override this, the `include` option can be used in the controller.

-## Check For Understanding

-Before you move on, make sure you can answer the following questions:

-1. If we have `Recipe` and `Ingredient` resources and we want to nest ingredients under recipes in the json we're returning, in which file would we use the `has_many` macro?
-In which file would we use the `belongs_to` macro?
-2. If we want to specify a custom serializer for the parent resource (`Recipe`), in which file would we do that?
-In which file would we specify a custom serializer for the child resource (`Ingredient`)?
-3. In which file do we use the `include` keyword to set up deep nesting?

 ## Resources